tvooo/tvooo.de/brews/daily-driver.md

 _Bloom_

-5. Add your grounds to the V60 and add double the amount of water, or ~40g.<br /> Let it bloom for 30 seconds
+5. Add your grounds to the V60 and add double the amount of water, or ~40g.<br /> Let it bloom for 30 seconds.

 _Slow phase_

-6. After the blooming phase, add water up to 100g and wait to 1:00
+6. After the bloom phase, add water up to 100g and wait to 1:00
 7. Add another 50g of water, wait to 1:30

 _Quick phase_

-Now we add 25g every 10 seconds.
+8. Now we add 25g every 10 seconds.

-At 2:00, we're at 225g
+    At 2:00, we're at 225g<br />
     At 2:30, we're at 300g and at the end of our brew.

 The rest of the water should be drained out of the coffee bed around the 3 minute mark.

-Enjoy! :coffee:
+## Enjoy! :coffee: